Mean-payoff Games with Partial Observation: FBC and Forcibly FBC MPGs

-Somewhat surprisingly, for the winner determination problem we have an \EXP-time algorithm to match the \EXP-hardness lower bound from visible weights games.
-This is in contrast to the class membership problem in which an exponential increase in complexity occurs when moving from limited to partial-observation. \begin{restatable}[Winner determination]{theorem}{purewin} Let $G$ be a forcibly FBC MPG.
-Determining if Eve wins $G$ is \EXP-complete. \end{restatable}
+Somewhat surprisingly, for the winner determination problem we have an \EXP algorithm matching the \EXP-hardness lower bound from games with visible weights.
+This is in contrast to the class membership problem in which an exponential increase in complexity occurs when moving from limited to partial observation. \begin{theorem}[Winner determination] Let $G$ be a forcibly FBC MPG.
+Determining if Eve wins $G$ is \EXP-complete. \end{theorem} \begin{proof} The lower bound follows from the fact that forcibly FBC games are a generalization of visible weights games (see Lemma~\ref{lem:pure-visible}), shown to be \EXP-complete in~\cite{ddgrt10}.
+For the upper bound, rather than working on the reachability game $\Gamma'$ associated to $G'$, which is doubly-exponential in the size of $G$, we instead reduce the problem of determining the winner to that of solving a safety game which is only exponential in the size of $G$.